Mohammed-Amran/Money-Exchange-System/README.md

 # Money-Exchange-System
-A cool system the Dispenses, Coalesces, and convert's money
+A cool system that Dispenses, Coalesces, and convert's money